How to Certify

 New applicants must apply on-line using the Technology Registrations Canada website, https://www.technologyregistrationscanada.ca/.Newcomers to Canada should provide more detail in the job descriptions than is normally in resumes.

 The submitted applications are reviewed by the CTTAM Panel of Examiners and Certification Board, respectively.

 Applicants who hold diplomas, certificates or degrees from outside Canada are required to provide CTTAM with a W.E.S.
-(World Education Services) ICAP evaluation which will determine if their education meets the general and discipline-specific National Technology Benchmarks for either Technician or Technologist.
+(World Education Services) ICAP evaluation which will determine if their education meets the general education requirements for either Technician or Technologist.
 The Panel of Examiners may request a syllabus or course descriptions and outlines.

 The Panel of Examiners assess and classify academics at the either the levels of Technologist, Technician or Associate.
 Applicants who cannot produce sufficient academic documents will not be registered with CTTAM.
 Applicants should receive the results of their review within 8 to 20 weeks from the date of application.

-Applicants whose foreign education has been accepted as equivalent to Technologist must also submit a Technical Report to fully meet the requirements for Technologist.
+Applicants whose foreign education has been accepted as equivalent to Technologist must write a competency exam to fully meet the requirements for Technologist.
 You must, however, be certified first as a Technician in order to write a competency exam.
-For more information on Technical Reports refer to the document Procedure for Writing a Technical Report.
+For more information on competency exams, click here.

 Applicants who do not meet all the requirements for full certification may be granted Associate affiliation or Technician certification.
 Applicants will receive a letter from CTTAM's Registrar advising what steps are required to become fully certified, and what classification they are eligible for.
 They can provide this information to prospective employers.
-CTTAM does not provide employment agency services however there is a Careers Section on our Website.
+CTTAM does not provide employment agency services but there is a Careers Section located on the CTTAM website.

 Canadian Work Experience

 Work experience at the appropriate technical level is a very important factor in granting certification.

-Applicants with foreign technical work experience must acquire a minimum of twelve months of relevant technical work experience in Canada to be considered for certification.
-Foreign work experience of one year or greater can be granted a credit of one year towards the two year work experience requirement.
+Applicants with foreign technical work experience must acquire a minimum of twelve (12) months of relevant technical work experience in Canada to be considered for certification.
+Foreign work experience of one year or greater can be granted a credit of one year towards the two year relevant technical work experience requirement.